Don't B Sharp, Don't B Flat, Just B Natural

 B to Bb is the next (piano) key going down from B natural.
 The half step is relative to the natural note's name it goes up(#) from, or down(b) to, landing a half step from the natural note (like natural C to C#, or natural E to Eb).

 Yes.
 Between B and C, and between E and F (Bake Cakes, Eat Food), are the only exceptions where there are no between steps.
-The rest of musical letters have steps between.
-So it looks like this:
+The remaining letters have steps between:

-... and so on.
-We learned earlier, that in sound, Steps are either flat from the note above, or sharp from the note below:
+Steps are either flat from the natural note above, or sharp from the natural note below:

 I'll refer to these letters as notes we can hear.
-Again, if the step between is sharp, it takes on the lower note's letter (A to A# going up).
-If it is flat, the step takes on the higher note's letter (B to Bb going down).
+Again, if the step between is flat, it takes on the higher natural note's letter (B to Bb going down).
+If the step is sharp, it takes on the lower natural note's letter (A to A# going up).

 This is logical, because a sharped note SOUNDS higher than the previous note.
 Likewise when we flat a note, the note SOUNDS a half step lower from the note we flatted (B to Bb).